-- These Sugar Sprinkles Cookies scream fun and festive just by their appearance!
+- These Funfetti Cookies scream fun and festive just by their appearance!

 - They’re made from a simple sugar cookie recipe rolled in sprinkles.
-A super easy recipe!
+This is a super easy recipe!

 - Check out the photo below of my Valentine’s Day Sprinkle Cookies.
 They can be tweaked for any holiday or event by using different colored sprinkles.